 I love unexpected garage sale finds like this tea caddy!
 Although it’s meant to be a tea bag holder, I saw the potential to upcycle it from a tea storage box into a planter for the holiday season.
-Our wooden planter box DIY is going to look stunning with the addition of poinsettias!
+It could be used as a centrepiece on a table or for decor on a coffee table or side table.
+Our wooden planter box DIY is going to look stunning with the addition of poinsettias, but choose any seasonal flower to use this in the Spring, Summer and Fall too!

 Wooden Planter Box DIY